CPSC 110 Info

 • Register for the June or September offering of the course if you plan to write the challenge exam in April

-• Register in the September offering of the course if you plan to write the challenge exam at the beginning of September
+• Register in the September offering of the course if you plan to write the challenge exam during the summer or at the beginning of September

 You can ignore this step if the course is not being offered the term or the term after you plan to write the challenge exam.